“The chief function of the body is to carry the brain around.”

 Part of the reason bitter melon is so darn effective is likely its effect on GLP-1 secretion.
 GLP-1 is glucagon-like peptide-1, a peptide released from what are called L-cells, which increase in density along the length of the intestines.
 It helps to raise insulin levels as a part of the incretin effect, a hormonal response that effects insulin secretion following oral glucose ingestion.
-A study was done to examine the role of bitter melon extract in this process and found that through bitter taste receptors and/or a PLC β 2-signaling pathway, the melon stimulated GLP-1 release, which contributes, at least in part, to the antidiabetic activity of bitter melon through the incretin effect.
+A study was done to examine the role of bitter melon extract in this process and found that through bitter taste receptors and/or a PLC β 2-signaling pathway, the melon stimulated GLP-1 release.

-Bitter melon, specifically a wild species called Momordica charantia Linn var. abbreviata ser., can also treat inflammation due to various diseases.
-Wild bitter melon and bitter melon extracts were used in a study to inhibit macrophage activity, which is a part of your natural immunological response to stress, disease, and tears in body tissues.
-The lipopolysaccharide (LPS)-stimulated macrophages that were targeted responded to both extracts, but especially to the wild variety of the melon, resulting in much-reduced inflammation.
+Bitter melon, specifically a wild species called Momordica charantia Linn var. abbreviata ser., has also been shown to support your body's response to inflammation.
+Wild bitter melon and bitter melon extracts were used in a study to inhibit macrophage activity.
+The lipopolysaccharide (LPS)-stimulated macrophages that were targeted responded to both extracts, but especially to the wild variety of the melon.

-In short, rock lotus and bitter melon extract work better in combination than their isolated components.
+Impressive on their own, rock lotus and bitter melon extract work even better together.
 Both promote better blood sugar control with less insulin.
 Both promote healthy blood pressure.
 Both support healthy liver function.
 And both mimic changes in cellular energy metabolism typical of caloric restriction.

 So how can you get your hands on the potent one-two combo of bitter melon extract and rock lotus?

-Kion Lean is a proprietary formula designed to assist with weight management and healthy longevity by combining the benefits of rock lotus and Glycostat (wild bitter melon extract) to support:
+Simple: they're the two main ingredients in the brand new formula now available as Kion Lean, a proprietary formula designed to assist with weight management and healthy longevity by combining the benefits of rock lotus and wild bitter melon extract to support: